tanmay-rpatil/tetconf-compiler/tests/parser_test_cases.md

 # Testing arrays

-Arrays present a challenge to the parser, as there are these variations possible:
+Arrays present a challenge to the parser, as there are many variations and errors possible:

 IP